 Install a separate (properly sized) disconnect switch near the furnace so that power can be turned off for servicing.
 Before connecting the thermostat, check to make sure the wires will be long enough for servicing at a later date.
-Make sure that thermostat wire is long enough to facilitate future re oval of blower for service.
+Make sure that thermostat wire is long enough to facilitate future removal of blower for service.
 Complete the wiring connections to the equipment.
-Use the provided unit wiring diagram and the field wiring diagram shown in figure 21.
+Use the provided unit wiring and field wiring diagram shown in figure 30.
 Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.